dorianbg/EEG_DataAnalysisPackage/README.md

 The various implementations are:
+- Logistic Regression Classifier
+- Support Vector Machine Classifier
 - Decision Tree Classifier
-- Logistic Regression Classifier
 - Random Forest Classifier
-- Support Vector Machine Classifier
+- Neural Network Classifier

 The Machine learning classifier implementation can be found in the Classification package